RetroPie/RetroPie-Docs/docs/3do.md

 ## Emulator: [lr-4do](https://github.com/libretro/4do-libretro)

-Note that this is experimental- even with an overclocked RPi2 it was incredibly laggy and slow.
-Definitely won't be coming out of experimental any time soon.
-It can be installed from the experimental menu of the [RetroPie-Setup Script](Updating-RetroPie#using-the-retropie-setup-script).

-With RPi3 (stock and overclocked) no real difference in performance compared to the RPi2.
-Bust-A-Move took around 1 minute to load on stock speed and 39 seconds overclocked.
-Both had choppy sound and controller lag.
-As of 8/6/2016.
+**lr-4do** is experimental, and even with an overclocked RPi3B+ it is slow so it isn't recommended for Raspberry Pi users at this time.

-With the Odroid XU4 performance is increased with many games being playable as of July 2018 when development was taken over by a newer developer.
+With the Odroid-XU4, performance has increased and made many games playable as of July 2018 when development was taken over by a newer developer.
 CPU threading being added for the CPU/GPU found in the XU4 continues to increase performance as of September 2018.

 ## ROMS
 Accepted File Extensions: **.iso** **.bin/cue**